 Over the years, I have made more animal ears than I can count.
 I have made various kinds of cat ears, bunny ears, bat ears, fox ears, fawn ears, and unicorn ears.

-(In this DIY cat costume tutorial I made a few years ago, I show you how I made cat ears for those cat costumes.)
+In these cat costumes I made a few years ago, I show you one method for how to make cat ears.

-The method I used for these plush cat ears is more refined and simplified, (after all those ears, I have discovered what works and looks best.)
+For this new cat costume for teens, I made an even prettier style of cat ears.
+The method I used for these plush cat ears is more refined and simplified.
+(After making all those ears, I have discovered what works and looks best.)

 - Plush fabric and/or faux fur

 Step 1.
 Cut out cat ears